GaaabLiz/selvC/README.md

 A tribe of N savages eats in common from a pot that can hold up to M servings of stew, it is assumed that the pot is initially full.
 When a savage is hungry he checks the pot:

-i) if there are no portions, he wakes up the cook and waits until he has completely refilled the pot before serving himself;
+- if there are no portions, he wakes up the cook and waits until he has completely refilled the pot before serving himself;
-ii) if the pot contains at least a portion, he appropriates it.
+- if the pot contains at least a portion, he appropriates it.

 The cook checks that there are portions and, if there are, he falls asleep, otherwise he cooks M portions and he puts them in the pot.
 Each savage must eat NGIRI times before finishing.